 The set-up of a child's environment is a key component of Montessori's philosophy.
 For an infant, a main feature of this environment is the movement area, where they can move freely in their natural position while absorbing their surroundings.
 Pictures and objects are placed nearby at the baby's eye level and be specifically designed to tap into their visual and cognitive abilities at each developmental stage.
 For the first couple months of a baby's life, this includes high contrast black and white mobiles, images, and a mirror for self discovery.
 The idea is that given time and space here, babies will work on concentration, visual tracking, gross motor skills, and develop an appreciation of quiet, alert time.

-Following this, I've set up various movement areas for Dakota around the house.
+Following this, I've set up various movement areas for D around the house.
 My husband likes to tease me by calling them "cognitive development stations". ;) In these areas, I usually lie her down on a soft blanket, rug, or the Montessori topponcino with plenty of wiggle room, and then provide some kind of visual stimuli appropriate to a newborn's sight and reach.
-This has been a big success for both me and Dakota.
-Several times a day, she lies on her own on the floor (up to 30 minutes at a time!), content and focused on the black and white animals, herself in the floor mirror, or the munari mobile.
+This has been a big success for both me and D. Several times a day, she lies on her own on the floor (up to 30 minutes at a time!), content and focused on the black and white animals, herself in the floor mirror, or the munari mobile.
 I recently added in a bell on a ribbon that she enjoys kicking and swatting as she wiggles.
 Each set up is simple, but just interesting enough to capture her attention.

 It has been really fun to see her interest, concentration, and movement develop over the last month or so, as she "plays" on her own.
 It gives me a chance to really appreciate all those new baby sounds, expressions, and jerky movements.
 Seeing her happy in these movement areas gives me hope is that the time she spends in these movement areas now will give her an appreciation of independent play as she gets a bit older.
 It's nice to have that balance of social and independent time.
 Because it is equally fun to lie down next to her or cuddle with her, and these days, occasionally be rewarded with a smile!
-In these short spurts of Dakota's alert time, we are finding that balance of quiet time and mama time, both equally sweet.
+In these short spurts of D's alert time, we are finding that balance of quiet time and mama time, both equally sweet.